justinmeiners/efficient-programming-with-components/19_insertion_sort.md

     }

 Comparison is typically fast, but swap we tend to think of as slow.
-Imagine they are big buildings that need to be carried.
+Imagine the elements are big buildings that need to be carried.
 The unstable is actually amazing in that it just does `n - 1` swaps, always.
 Merge sort, quicksort, they do like `n log(n)`.
 Is it practically important?
 No.
 Not once have I needed it.